randombit/SoftHSMv2/README.md

 - Botan 2.0.0
 - OpenSSL 1.0.0

+If you are using Botan, use at least version 2.6.0.
+This will improve the performance when doing public key operations.

 The GNU Autotools (Autoconf, Automake, Libtool) are also required for building the software.
 It is also recommended to install pkg-config so that the configure script can find the installed software.